Soreang

-Soreang (ᮞᮧᮛᮦᮃᮀ) is a town and district of Bandung Regency, West Java, Indonesia.
+Soreang (ᮞᮧᮛᮦᮃᮀ) is a town and an administrative district (kecamatan) of Bandung Regency, West Java, Indonesia.
 Located 18 km from Bandung city, Soreang is the regency seat of Bandung Regency, where the regent's office and local legislature are located at Kopo-Soreang Highway.

 Transportation

 Soreang is a transportation hub for the southern parts of the regency.
 In the colonial times, there used to be a railway connecting Bandung and Ciwidey, but was discontinued in 1982 following a collapse of the track in 1972.

 A toll road connecting the city of Bandung and Soreang directly was opened in December 2017, reducing travel time to around 10 minutes from previously up to 2 hours.